Zackhardtoname/Micro-benchmarking-Code-and-Analysis/7_chapter/README.md

 After the alignment, all the overlapping in the original HTMLs are gone.

+# Notes
+I only have 2 local Linux and one remote Linux atm.
+I don't want to mess with my M1 MBP just for this.
+If The latency from local to remote for 64 bytes is 10 ms whereas locally it's 200 usec.
+It's also too much variation going through the public internet.
+The results will be so flakey.
+I get another local machine, I'll be back.

 ## 7.2 Build and run Experiment 1 yourself on whatever sample servers you have available.
 Reconstruct Figures 7.6a and 7.6b from your data.
 Comment briefly on the differences you observe.